Popup EventS

 Sundays 8 am - 1 pm

 Look for our booth with this Fuyuko’s Kitchen logo in the Food vendors section at Selma Ave. and Cahuenga Blvd intersection.
+We are next to Wild Local Seafood & Tomorrow’s Bagels.
+You may ask for directions at the information booth at the intersection of Ivar & Selma Avenues.

 There’s no taste like home